Garciat/garciat.github.io/src/posts/2025-01-29-macos-setup.md

 [^2]: That's a story for a different time, but at some point I was running my
     own public server on Windows with no access controls.
 Yikes.

-[^3]: The GHC installation takes up a surprising amount disk space -- about
-    2.5GB.
-Considering my limited disk space, I hope that I don't have to uninstall it.
-Worst case, I could use GitHub Codespaces to develop with Haskell.